MelanieLamp/Portfolio-website/README.md

 # Portfolio website
- My published portfolio that I use to showcase my projects.
+I created a portfolio website to showcase some projects I've been working on.
+It's currently being powered through namecheap as a dynamic website.
+I often post new projects and updates to my portfolio so feel free to visit and check out more!

  Website is Live at: https://melanielamp.me/